 Calling in the Remediation Team to help you in controlling the spread of COVID-19 can offer many benefits.
 First and foremost, we pride ourselves on providing genuine customer service.
 That means that we truly care not just about the job, but the safety of you, your employees, your business and your community.
 Our methods take into account the latest cleanup guidelines from the CDC, as well as a keen eye for OSHA approved practice so that there is no risk to you or your business.
 Additionally, we make it our business to not be a part of the problem, so every member of our team is consistently monitored to ensure that they are not affected by any of the infected material they clean.
 This involves full utilization of effective personal protective equipment (PPE) including respirator masks so we can guarantee you that we are not bringing any infected staff to your home or premises.
 More than that our business as a whole adheres to stringent containment processes designed to ensure that Coronavirus is completely demobilized and is not spread by our activities.
 This includes not just our staff but our fleet and waste storage areas also.

-Our cleanup involves a number of key factors that should offer you peace of mind in the face of an outbreak.
+Our cleanup and sanitation services involves a number of key factors that should offer you peace of mind in the face of an outbreak.
 Our cleaning materials are industrial use, CDC approved and EPA registered, boasting a broad spectrum kill claim and are extremely effective in dealing with Coronavirus particles.
 These hospital-grade cleaners will be applied to every surface in your home or business, including the high and low traffic areas, with an emphasis on the places that are frequently touched like light switches, doorknobs, refrigerator handles, TV remotes, and so on.
 Bathroom surfaces will be cleaned, counter tops wiped down and railings taken care of.
 We pride ourselves on a thorough service with an attention to detail.

 Once your surfaces are disinfected, the sanitizer will sit for 15 minutes to sink in completely, and then it will be carefully wiped clean, bringing any entrenched flu particles with it and leaving you with a clean, healthy surface.
 If you know for a fact that there is infected material that needs to be taken care of, we can also clean and disinfect that before we remove it as biohazard waste and dispose of it safely and securely, guaranteeing no further spread.